How to Add a Social Feed to a HubSpot Website

 Step 4.
 Design the style of your feed

-You can also change other aspects of the style of your feed, such as the social media icon color, the text color, link color, background color, and more.
+You can even change the social media icon color, the text color, link color, background color, and more.

 Curator.io is an easy-to-customize aggregator that lets you pull from over a dozen sources.
 If you’d like to give Curator.io’s free forever plan a spin sign up today.